 Can I use built-in VPN on my router?

 Yes.
 Many routers support VPN servers or clients out of the box or via firmware like OpenWrt or Asuswrt-Merlin.
 This lets you route all traffic from your home network through a VPN tunnel.
+What type of vpn is hotspot shield

 Does a built-in edge VPN protect privacy?